 Biography

 Earlisha J. Whitfield, Ph.D., is an Assistant Professor of Reading at the University of Central Florida.
-Prior to her current role, she worked in higher education as an Adjunct Professor at Louisiana State University and an Assistant Professor of Reading at McNeese State University.
+Dr. Whitfield believes it's critical to be deeply involved in the life of a school, so she is also a Professor in Residence at Eccleston Elementary, a Community School in Orange County.
+Prior to her current role, she worked in higher education as an adjunct instructor at Louisiana State University and as an Assistant Professor of Reading at McNeese State University.
 She has worked with undergraduate and graduate students in literacy education and teacher preparation.
-Dr. Whitfield was also the Director of Call Me MiSTER, a program that promotes diversity in the field of education.
+She has also worked as a clinical coordinator for student and new teachers in residency.
+Dr. Whitfield was also the Director of Call Me MiSTER, a program that promotes the diversification of the field of education.

-Before beginning her work in higher education, she was an educator of public schools in underserved communities as a teacher, literacy specialist, director of instruction, and school leader for 17 years.
+Before beginning her work in higher education, she was an educator of public schools in underserved schools and programs as a teacher, literacy integration specialist, assistant principal, and director of instruction of ELA, Social Studies, Science, and Math for 17 years.
 Dr. Whitfield passionately advocates improving education through collaboration with teachers, families, and community members to build strong schools that will enhance the quality of life for all students.
 She has written grants and partnered with ExxonMobil to secure technological learning resources for underserved students.
-Dr. Whitfield joined UCF in 2023.
+Dr. Whitfield has received state and national recognition for her dedication to improving literacy, including the Louisiana Teacher of the Year State Finalist award, National Board Certification in ELA, Louisiana’s Leading Lady Award, Phi Delta Kappan Emerging Leader, and SITE Emerging Leader Award by the National Technology Leadership Summit.

 Areas of Expertise